Table of Contents

 So here’s what we’ve got in the end:

-- Data consistency remained at the same level, any change of a product on the backend instantly updated the static page for that product on the frontend.
+- Data consistency remained at the same level; any product change on the backend instantly updated the static page for that product on the frontend.

 Read more about how we overcome technical challenges here.